constantinLu/java-master-class/README.md

 # MasterClass

-* some of the problems from JComplete Java [MasterClass](https://www.udemy.com/java-the-complete-java-developer-course/) from www.udemy.com
+* some of the problems from Java [MasterClass](https://www.udemy.com/java-the-complete-java-developer-course/) from www.udemy.com